near/nearcore/chain/indexer/README.md

 ## Who is using NEAR Indexer?

-*This list is not exclusive, feel free to submit your project by sending a pull request.*
+*This list is not exhaustive, feel free to submit your project by sending a pull request.*

 * [Indexer for NEAR Wallet](https://github.com/near/near-indexer-for-wallet)
 * [Indexer for NEAR Explorer](https://github.com/near/near-indexer-for-explorer)